Heracleion: Submersion and disappearance

 Over time, the city was weakened by a combination of earthquakes, tsunamis, and rising sea levels.
-At the end of the second century BC, probably after a severe flood, the ground on which the central island of Heracleion was built succumbed to soil liquefaction.
-Earthquakes can also cause liquifaction, and earth tremors and tidal waves were reported by ancient historians during the time of Thonis-Heracleion's submersion.
-The soil around the south-eastern basin of the Mediterranean is prone to liquifaction.
+Around 101 BC, probably after a severe flood, the ground on which the central island of Heracleion was built succumbed to soil liquefaction.
+Earthquakes can also cause liquefaction, and earth tremors and tidal waves were reported by ancient historians during the time of Thonis-Heracleion's submersion.
+The soil around the south-eastern basin of the Mediterranean is prone to liquefaction.
 The hard clay turned rapidly into a liquid and the buildings collapsed into the water.
 A few residents stayed on during the Roman era and the beginning of Arab rule, but by the end of the eighth century AD, what was left of Thonis had sunk beneath the sea.
-Thonis-Heracleion was left relatively undisturbed beneath the sea floor for 1200 years.
+Thonis-Heracleion was left relatively undisturbed beneath the sea floor for 1,200 years.
 The sand and other debris covered the remains of the city and made accidental discovery unlikely.
 This kept Thonis-Heracleion preserved.
 Looters and unsuspecting humans and animals did not have the chance to tarnish the city's remains.